geotools/geotools/docs/user/tutorial/quickstart/netbeans.rst

        import org.geotools.data.CachingFeatureSource;

-* Try and sort out what all the different “side car” files are – and what they are for.
-The sample data set includes “shp”, “dbf” and “shx”.
+* Try and sort out what all the different "side car" files are – and what they are for.
+The sample data set includes "shp", "dbf" and "shx".
 How many other side car files are there?

   ..
 This exercise asks users to locate the geotools user guide or wikipedia